Code-Institute-Submissions/queenisabaer-letter-match/README.md

 ### Media

-- Icons on the footer, the header and for links were taken from [Font Awesome](https://fontawesome.com/)
+- Icons on the footer, the game and for links were taken from [Font Awesome](https://fontawesome.com/)
 - The fonts were imported from [Google Fonts](https://fonts.google.com/)

 ### ReadMe